Battle of Boomplaats: Aftermath

 Boer casualties are recorded in memorials as 9 killed and 7 wounded while a British government notice of the time records the rebel casualties as 49 killed and possibly 150 wounded.
 British memorials record 16 killed and while other records mention as many as 45 wounded and 6 Griquas killed though and a high number of unrecorded wounded.
+One of the Boers, Thomas Frederik Hermanus Dreyer, was taken prisoner after his horse ran away.
+Dreyer was tried for rebelling against the British colonial government at a court-martial in Bloemfontein, sentenced to death, and executed by firing squad on 4 September 1848.
+He was shot alongside a British soldier, Michael Quigley, who had deserted during the battle.

 Pretorius now retreated to safety to the lands across the Vaal River with a bounty of £1000 announced for his capture while Henry Warden returned to Bloemfontein as the British Resident.

 Due to limited financial and military resources available to British in the Orange River Sovereignty they struggled to maintain control of the boundaries in this territory and saw the possibility of the Boers being used to maintain the security of the remaining British colonies if latter controlled them.
 By 17 January 1852, the Sand River Convention was signed by William S. Hogge and C.M.
 Owen on behalf of the British and Andries Pretorius on behalf of the Voortrekkers that resulted in the creation of a Boer republic north of the Vaal River and the eventual South African Republic.
 Negotiations concerning the Orange River Sovereignty soon followed.

 On the 23 February 1854, the Bloemfontein Convention was signed between the British government and Josias Hoffman and six former Voortrekkers that resulted in the British recognising the territory between the Vaal and Orange Rivers as an independent territory and would eventually become the Boer Orange Free State Republic.